Amyssjj/Agent_Exploration/PromptSharing/ARoll_travelmachine_prompts.md

 [Style & Ambiance] High-key photography, soft diffused lighting (softbox style), ultra-clean, Apple-style aesthetic, serene, nostalgic, photorealistic.

-Timeline slider follow up Prompt: can we add another shot is glide through the horizontal, and zoom in for every pictures.
+## Timeline slider follow up Prompt:
+can we add another shot is glide through the horizontal, and zoom in for every pictures.

+## Birdview Prompt:
+Crane shot starting low on a lone hiker and ascending high above, revealing they are standing on the edge of a colossal, mist-filled canyon at sunrise, epic fantasy style, awe-inspiring, soft morning light